 5. Approval and reimbursement of claims (employer)

 The employer must approve the employee’s request and reimburse them up to the monthly contribution allowance.
 The expense is eligible for reimbursement if the documentation provided by the employee meets the requirements and they have the appropriate insurance coverage.
 Should the expense not qualify, the employer must follow the procedure for denied claims according to its ICHRA plan documents.
-Typically, employers include the tax-free reimbursements in the employee’s paycheck.
+Typically, employers include reimbursements in the employee’s paycheck.

 This section examines some of the unique aspects to ICHRAs and the ACA laws.